ChiefChippy2/Vocab-bot/README.md

 6. Select the folder you downloaded
 7. Go to https://www.vocabulary.com/lists/2958704/bee
 8. Leave your computer on overnight or something.
-Don't let it overheat :D
+Don't let it overheat :D P.S - Mute the site.
+P.P.S - Why do you want to use this?

 # Short TOS
 You are allowed to use, modify, and publish this software anywhere.
 Please remember to mention *my username* somewhere in your code / acknowledgements.
 We don't guarantee this hack to always work.
 WE DON'T TAKE ANY RESPONSIBILITY FOR THIS BOT.
 IF YOUR ACCOUNT IS BANNED OR SUSPENDED DUE TO THIS WE DENY ANY RESPONSIBLITY.